billy-pk/javaScript/README.md

 # javaScript
-a respository fotr building javaScript code
+a respository for building javaScript code